As a DJ, you probably know how difficult it is to get the best DJ software.

 In general, VirtualDJ is a great piece of software for aspiring DJs and people who want to try out DJing at a party or wedding.
 With a highly customizable interface, VirtualDJ is easy to master and can help you create good mixes.

-In 2021, VirtualDJ has shaken up the game by adding real-time stem separation.
+Recently, VirtualDJ has shaken up the game by adding real-time stem separation.
 Stem separation is separating drums, bassline, or any other element of the track without having an official instrumental or acapella.
 Before VirtualDJ’s stem separation update, only Traktor had the stem function.

 Not only does VirtualDJ allow you to separate stems and parts from tracks and make them fade in and out, but it also gives you solo and mute five different stems: Bass, Hi-Hat, Vocal, Inst, and Kick.
 As you work on the stems, you will see the waveforms in different blues and reds, so you will know which stems are muted and which are active.